Leibowk/StarChaser/README.md

 run ipconfig
 Find the line IPv4 Address. . . . . . . . . . . : 192.168.1.18
 set variable EXPO_PUBLIC_BACKEND_API_URL=http://192.168.1.18:3000

+Get a localsetting.json from another dev and put it into the backend folder

 Start app:
 cd frontend/